Top 10 Skills Every CMO Needs

 Modern CMOs are increasingly expected to run their teams like CEOs.
 They need to be able to have a clear vision for the future, excite employees and get them on board with bringing this strategy to life.

 To thrive, effective CMOs must become strong business leaders who understand the global world and are at the forefront of new technologies and emerging trends.
-Successful marketing leaders must be able to leverage these insights to innovate and find better ways to engage and serve consumers, and inspire their organizations around these ideas to drive change and marketing success.
+Successful marketing leaders must be able to leverage these insights to innovate and find better ways to engage and serve consumers, as well as inspire their organizations around these ideas to drive change and marketing success.

 What other skills do you think are essential to today’s CMOs and marketing leaders?
-Please share your ideas below!
+Which one of these are you personally working on as a marketer?

 Michael Brenner